TryGhost/node-sqlite3/README.md

     });

 If you call it without a function parameter, the execution mode setting is sticky and won't change until the next call to `Database#serialize`.

+# ERROR MESSAGES

+Writing asynchronous functions using the threadpool unfortunately also removes all stack trace information, making debugging very hard since you only see the error message, not which statement caused it.
+To mitigate this problem, `node-sqlite3` has a **verbose mode** which captures stack traces when enqueuing queries.
+To enable this mode, call the `sqlite3.verbose()`, or call it directly when requiring: `var sqlite3 = require('sqlite3').verbose()`.

+When you throw an error from a callback passed to any of the database functions, `node-sqlite3` will append the stack trace information from the original call, like this:

+    Error: SQLITE_RANGE: bind or column index out of range --> in Database#run('CREATE TABLE foo (a, b)', 3, [Function]) at Object.<anonymous> (demo.js:5:4)
+        at Module._compile (module.js:374:26)
+        at Object..js (module.js:380:10)
+        at Module.load (module.js:306:31)
+        at Function._load (module.js:272:10)
+        at Array.<anonymous> (module.js:393:10)
+        at EventEmitter._tickCallback (node.js:108:26)

+Note that you shouldn't enable the verbose mode in a production setting as the performance penalty for collecting stack traces is quite high.

+Verbose mode currently does not add stack trace information to error objects emitted on Statement or Database objects.